hello2sangyun/Dovie/replit.md

   - Added popstate event handling for smooth user experience across mobile and desktop
   - Users can now navigate naturally using browser controls without losing authentication
   - Fixed authentication flow to support optional logout redirection
+- June 22, 2025: Optimized chat textbox UI with thinner, center-aligned design:
+  - Reduced chat input area padding from py-3 to py-2 for more compact appearance
+  - Centered entire input container with max-width constraint and auto margins
+  - Decreased textarea height from 36px to 32px for slimmer profile
+  - Adjusted text padding from py-2 to py-1.5 for tighter vertical spacing
+  - Enhanced line-height to 1.3 for optimal text readability in compact design
+  - Chat textbox now has more elegant, space-efficient layout with better proportions

 ## User Preferences